simonepetruzzi/Hackintosh-X1-Carbon-3rd-Gen-/README.md

 Create a usb installer:
   I want to link a very well made guide to create an installer:https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/

-  When you create the EFI partition do not install with clover as the guide says,just mount EFI partition and paste the my
+  When you create the EFI partition do not install with clover as the guide says,just mount EFI partition and paste my
   unzipped EFI folder.